JaylaL008/WHSTechNotes/journal.md

 | Sally   | Chocolate | Graduation     | $35.00 |
 | Michael | Vanilla   | Farewell party | $37.00 |
 | Emma    | Carrot    | Birthday       | $39.00 |

+# May 5, 2025
+Yes, 100 people could defeat 1 gorilla under the right conditions.
+A full-grown silverback gorilla weighs around 300–400 pounds and has about 4–9 times the strength of an average human.
+Large groups of people have successfully hunted or captured animals much larger than gorillas, like lions or elephants, throughout history using tools and tactics.
+Even unarmed, 100 people working together could surround, distract, and wear down a single animal.
+Although a gorilla is incredibly strong and could easily injure or kill a few people in a fight, 100 people have the advantage of numbers.
+If the group acts by strategy and by rushing in waves, restraining the gorilla, and using teamwork, they could win.
+The key is coordination, not individual strength.
+So, while many people might die in the process, the group as a whole has a very high chance of winning

+# May 12, 2025
+The “Chromebook Challenge” is not ethical because it puts people and property at serious risk for the sake of a joke or trend.
+Inserting objects like pencils into USB ports can destroy devices or even cause fires, which is extremely dangerous.
+As digital citizens, we have a responsibility to use technology safely and respectfully.
+Just because something is trending online doesn’t make it okay to follow—especially if it damages school property or risks someone getting hurt.
+If someone said “it’s just a joke,” I’d explain that jokes that harm others or waste money aren’t funny.
+Schools have limited resources, and broken Chromebooks can affect learning.
+Being responsible with tech shows maturity and helps keep everyone safe.